 Administrative security involves the internal policies and training implemented to secure an organization’s PHI.
 This includes maintaining employee awareness of cybersecurity and having documented procedures or regulations in place to ensure data protection.
 Staff members can then follow these guidelines to maintain PHI security and mitigate the risk of human error.

 Building your knowledge of HIPAA regulations is critical to PHI protection, but implementing the required measures is another challenge.
-To successfully meet all standards set by the HIPAA Security Rule, one must invest in an effective compliance program, and the proper security solutions alongside it.
+To successfully meet all standards set by the HIPAA Security Rule, one must invest in an effective compliance program, and the proper security solutions alongside it by prioritizing the HIPAA CIA of confidentiality, integrity, and accountability.

 Healthy IT specializes in offering New York healthcare and dental practices with the data security solutions (and other general IT services) their business needs.
 Get in touch today to see how our experts can further your PHI safety, from disaster recovery and backup solutions to comprehensive managed IT services.